leandrodamascena/pydynox/docs/guides/client.md

 | `batch_get(table, keys)` | Batch get |
 | `transact_write(operations)` | Transaction |

+All operations return metrics (duration, RCU/WCU consumed).
+See [observability](observability.md) for details.

 Most of the time you'll use the Model ORM instead of these methods directly.

 ## Credential priority